Sponsored Links *

 NEW! -- The 2015 California Rulemaking Law Handbook is now available!
 A handy resource, this booklet contains the statutes and regulations governing the rulemaking process in California.
 To order copies, please visit our APA Booklet Page.

-NEW! -- Updated information concerning the 2015 Contract Process For Future Publication of the Official California Code of Regulations and the California Regulatory Notice Register.
+Updated information concerning the 2015 Contract Process For Future Publication of the Official California Code of Regulations and the California Regulatory Notice Register.

 The 2015 Notice Register Publication Schedule is now available.